cwilldoner/practicalwork/README.md

 2. Then the model complexity is increased by increasing the width of the channels, and again it is trained on the MNIST dataset.

 3. Then this model is structure-pruned to get same complexity as the model in 1.), specifically the **Magnitude Pruner** is used.
-This method **removes weights with small magnitude** in the network, resulting in a smaller and faster model without too much performance lost in accuracy.
 The target pruning size should be equal or less than the small CP Resnet model.
 This pruned model is then fine-tuned to achieve at least better accuracy than 1.)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## ASC